zy0531/EcoTrashAI/README.md

 ## Inroduction

 Classifying trash types is essential for proper disposal, helping to protect the ecosystem and facilitate recycling.
 This project develops a trash classifier using state-of-the-art computer vision technology.
-The classifier can be used locally as a Gradio app or deployed on Hugging Face as a web app.
+The classifier can be used locally as a Gradio app.

 ## Dataset